Program Internet Access

 Firefox is strongly recommended as the only major independent browser.

-Chromium, Chrome's open source base, has been used in many other browsers, including the version of Microsoft Edge that replaced the version first released with Windows 10.
+Chromium, Chrome's open source base, has been used in most other browsers, including Microsoft Edge.

-Internet Explorer (IE) is very tightly tied into the Windows operating system — any vulnerabilities expose your whole Windows system to attack.
+Internet Explorer (IE) has been very tightly tied into the Windows operating system since Windows 95.
+Vulnerabilities in IE expose your whole Windows system to attack.
 No other browser does this.

 The Internet Explorer 11 will be retired and go out of support on June 15, 2022.
 The same Internet Explorer 11 apps and sites you use today can open in Microsoft Edge with Internet Explorer mode.